-- It all started on Pinterest.
+It all started on Pinterest.
 Yes . . .
-Six or seven years ago I was introduced to this platform by Xu_Ann_the_3rd, my lil’ sister; and since then, I’ve been contaminated with the virus of creativity, DIY, and everything aesthetic.
-All of these creative feeds, sites, and as well as their users, inspired me till the inner core of my being to dare and be.
-Back then, I was pinning everyday and all day, busy checking all the boards of these interesting personas who inspired me so much.
-In the end, I had finally been able to find those, whose minds talk same as mine.
+Six or seven years ago I was introduced to this platform by Xu_Ann_the_3rd, my lil’ sister; and since then I’ve been contaminated with the virus of creativity, DIY, and everything aesthetic.
+All of these creative feeds, sites, and as well as their users inspired me to dare and be.
+Back then I was pinning every day and all day, busy checking all of the boards of all the pinners that look interesting to me, those whose minds talk to me.

-- Because during this period of my life, I didn’t know what I wanted to embrace as new career, I was often on other digital platforms, experiencing with chatting or any other forms of online activities that would have led me towards a stay@home job.
+Because back then I didn’t know what I really wanted to do, I was often on other digital platforms, experiencing with chatting or any other forms of online activities that could lead me towards a stay@home job.

-- Meanwhile, I opened an account on a writing app (which I don’t remember the name), and from there, I started to write short stories, amongst which the story of a cockroach in love with a girl rekindled my imagination that I thought I had long lost.
+Meanwhile I opened an account on a writing app (which I don’t remember the name), and I started to write short stories, amongst which the story of a cockroach in love with a girl rekindled my imagination that I thought I had long lost.